AnyLog-co/documentation/blockchain commands.md

 3. [Configuring synchronization](blockchain%20configuration.md) against the blockchain platform.

+## Executing the blockchain commands
+The blockchain commands can be executed on each node of the cluster and operate on the blockchain platform or the master node that is used by the network.
+The commonly used commands are the following:
+* ```blockchain insert``` - add a policy to the ledger.
+*```blockchain delete policy``` - delete a policy from the ledger.
+* ```blockchain get``` - query a policy or policies from the ledger.

+Other commands may be specific to a blockchain platform or a master node and are used to debug and monitor a particular setup of a particular environment.
+These blockchain commands are detailed below.

 ## Adding policies

 AnyLog offers a set of commands to add new policies to the ledger.